Parent, Family and Guest Orientation

 A number of you have already visited Bradley’s campus to help your student make the right college selection.
 Your on-campus orientation experience goes well beyond your introductory visit.
 At Bradley, our philosophy is that the success of students is dependent on a triadic relationship which exists between the University, parents/family members/guests and students.
 It is essential that ALL of us play a role in a student's college experience and personal development.

 To give you an idea of material that will be covered during the program, we have created a sample schedule to preview.
 This sample should not be construed as a final schedule.
 When you arrive on campus, you will receive a complete and up-to-date schedule that also includes times and session locations.
 Except for certain workshops, parents, family members and/or guests and students are involved in separate, exclusive schedules.
 Pre-planning may be necessary for buying textbooks together, to arrange for “who has the car” or simply to meet to compare notes.
 To view this sample schedule, click here.

-For parents, family members and guests attending sessions June 7-9 through July 26-28, accommodations are available in an on campus single occupancy residence hall.
+For parents, family members and guests attending sessions, accommodations are available in an on campus single occupancy residence hall.
+Accommodations are not available for the August 19-21 session.
 Many choose to stay in our air-conditioned residence hall.
 It is a great opportunity to build community with other parents, family members and guests in attendance.
 If you stay in the residence hall a pillow, bedding and a towel will be provided.
 Items you will need to bring include: